dng24/intl-iot/model/model_details.md

 #### Output

 The script will recursive take each text file in `IN_DEC_DIR` and split it based on the time window and slide interval.
 The resulting text files will be placed in `OUT_DIR` where the filename will be appended by `_part_#`, where `#` is the file number in the split.
+If an input file's Part 0 exists, then the script will assume all the other parts exist, and the script will move on to the next input file.
+Delete Part 0 to regenerate.

 Each text file is tab-delimited and contains the same columns as those described in the [output](#output-2) section of `src/s2_7_decode_raw.py`.